 And then this year, December has just snuck up on me.
 It feels like only a month ago, everyone around me was obsessing about Halloween costumes, we were buying pumpkins for Thanksgiving, and the smell of apple cider was everywhere.
 And now, it’s the first week of December, and I have to start thinking about gifts, and when to decorate that tree.

 Except that this year, there won’t actually be a tree for me to decorate.
-This year, Greg and I will be flying back to Winnipeg to celebrate the holidays with his family – which means there would be no one here but the cat (and his visiting cat-sitter) to admire, or break, our decked-out creation.
+This year, G and I will be flying back to Winnipeg to celebrate the holidays with his family – which means there would be no one here but the cat (and his visiting cat-sitter) to admire, or break, our decked-out creation.
 Not to mention we didn’t even bring our tree, or its decorations, to Montreal.
 And I cannot even begin to describe the strange void and sadness that I am feel at the prospect of not having a tree to decorate this year.

 So suffice to say that I have been spending a lot of time in the kitchen in attempt to combat the ensuing blues.
 I have poured all of my energy into devising Hanukkah treats and even some Christmas-y dishes for you guys.
 I promise that it won’t be a blue December around here after all, even without a tree.
 And from one of my better experimenting days came these apple cranberry muffins with streusel topping.

 Borne out of playing around with cranberries and the delicious and holiday-appropriate Cranberry Crunch granola from NaturSource, these cranberry muffins are perfectly crumbly and tart, speckled with sweet apples, explosive fresh cranberries and lip-puckering lemon zest.
 A sweet streusel topping of Cranberry Crunch granola, brown sugar and coconut oil (or butter) crowns the whole affair, and I have to say it’s not to be skipped.
 I brought them to work and stashed them around the house, and they were gone like hot